 Изберете регион от картата, за да видите детайли.

-In 2021, both the value and the growth rate of GDP per capita in Haskovo district were low.
-GDP grew by only 8%, compared to 17% in the country, and its value is now the lowest in the country – 9,800 BGN, versus 20,200 BGN in the country.
-Salaries and pensions are increasing, but also at a slow pace.
-The average annual gross salary of people employed in a labor or service contract in 2021 was 12,900 BGN, versus 18,700 BGN in the country.
-The average monthly pension is 521 BGN, against 537 BGN nationally.
-The Gini coefficient for income inequality in the district was again relatively low in 2022.
-Poverty is declining but remains relatively high, with 30.2% of the population living below the national poverty line, compared to 22.9% nationally.
+Although GDP per capita in the district grew relatively fast in 2022, its value remains low and ranks Haskovo among the bottom three districts in this indicator (ahead of Silistra and Sliven).
+Salaries are also among the three lowest in the country.
+The average annual gross salary of people employed under labor contract was 14,300 BGN in 2023, versus 21,200 BGN in the country.
+The average monthly pension is 757 BGN, against 784 BGN nationally.
+The Gini coefficient for income inequality in the district was again relatively low in 2023.
+Poverty is declining but remains relatively high, with 26.0% of the population living below the national poverty line, compared to 20.6% in the country.

 Gross domestic product (GDP) per capita (2022) |